apache/flink/docs/apis/common/index.md

 ### Scope

-Every registered metric has an automatically assigned scope which represent the entities it is tied to.
-By default a metric that is registered in a user function will be scoped to the Operator in which the function runs, the Task/Job it belongs to and the TaskManager/Host it is executed on.
+Every registered metric has an automatically assigned scope which represents the entities it is tied to.
+By default a metric that is registered in a user function will be scoped to the operator in which the function runs, the task/job it belongs to and the taskManager/host it is executed on.
 This is referred to as the "system scope".

-You can define an additonal "user scope" by calling the MetricGroup#addGroup((int/String) name) method.
+You can define an additonal "user scope" by calling the either `MetricGroup#addGroup(String name)` or `MetricGroup#addGroup(int name)`.

 {% highlight java %}